RyanGroch/autoscript/readme.md

 This script automatically types commands into a terminal.
 It is designed to help computer science students at Harper College prepare their assignments for submission.
 Students at Harper are often required to use the `script` Unix command to record the inputs and outputs of their programs.
 Students manually run their programs several times, and doing so requires a reasonable amount of typing.
 This program does the typing for students so that they can speed up their workflows.

 Autoscript was designed to run on Ubuntu Server.
-Users should invoke this script over SSH rather than run it locally on their own computers.
+Users will usually invoke this script over SSH rather than run it locally on their own computers.

 ## Dependencies